scribe-security/docs/docs/platforms/overview.md

 The option `--valint.predicate-type` sets the evidence predicate type, with a default URL specifying the evidence version.

-The option `--valint.attest specifies` the type of evidence attest, defaulting to "x509-env".
+The option `--valint.attest` specifies the type of evidence signing mechanism to use, defaulting to "x509-env".

 The option `--valint.disable-evidence-cache` disables the caching of evidence, enhancing privacy or security concerns.

 The option `--valint.sign` enables the signing of evidence to verify its integrity and source.

 ### Gitlab Evidence
-Gitlabe evidence generation supports generation of organization evidence and project evidence.
+Gitlab evidence supports the generation of organization evidence and project evidence.

 To generate evidence for a Gitlab account:
 ```bash